Aaxash/Active-Directory/ADCS/Active Directory Certificate Service.md

 ### Issuance Requirements

 In addition to the certificate template and Enterprise CA access control restrictions, there are two certificate template settings we have seen used to control certificate enrollment.
 These are known as issuance requirements:
-#### Manager Approval

-The first restriction is “CA certificate manager approval”, which puts all certificate requests based on the template into the pending state, which requires a CA certificate manager to approve or deny the request before the certificate is issued
+The first restriction is “**CA certificate manager approval**”, which puts all certificate requests based on the template into the pending state, which requires a CA certificate manager to approve or deny the request before the certificate is issued

-The second set of restrictions shown in the issuance requirements are the settings “This number of authorized signatures” and the “Application policy”.
+The second set of restrictions shown in the issuance requirements are the settings “**This number of authorized signatures**” and the “**Application policy**”.

 - "This number of authorized signatures" controls the number of signatures required in the CSR for the CA to accept it.
 - "Application policy" defines the EKU OIDs that the CSR signing certificate must have.